kyg0910/kyg0910.github.io/_pages/about.md

   - /about.html
 ---

-I am Young-geun Kim, an Assistant Professor (Hannan Endowed Visiting Scholar) at the Department of Statistics and Probability at Michigan State University (MSU).
+I am Young-geun Kim, an Assistant Professor at the Department of Statistics and Probability at Michigan State University (MSU).
 Before joining MSU, I was a postdoc fellow at the Department of Biostatistics and the Department of Psychiatry at Columbia University.
 I received a Ph.D. degree in Statistics from Seoul National University.

 I am a data scientist with expertise in advanced techniques for biomedical data and their dissemination for medical research.
 My research topics include, but are not limited to:
 - Deep generative models for multi-modal biomedical data (e.g., neuroimaging and multi-omics)